macla7/STAPI/README.md

 ## PLEASE READ

-Due to large financial and peer pressure (from my startup mentors), the code in here is NOWHERE near how clean and organised as I would have liked.
-Barely any testing... etc. Learnt a lot of lessons from this.
-But yes, please don't look at it too harshly... :/
+Due to large financial and peer pressure (from my startup mentors), the code in here is NOWHERE near as clean and organised as I would have liked.
+Minimal testing... etc. Learnt a lot of lessons from this.
+But yes, please don't look at it too harshly... 🙂

 **How to switch between development and production:**